This post may contain affiliate links.

 You can also research the Dayo Dental website for dentists and/or do a Google search for the individual dentist websites to find out more about each dentist.
 We almost went with Sani Dental Group as they had excellent Google reviews, but Henry from Dayo Dental just happened to be the first one to return our call after leaving a few messages with a handful of dental clinics on a Saturday night, so we made our appointment with Dr Rubio’s office via him.

-Dr Rubio is both trained and credentialed by US and Mexico dentistry colleges, is founder and professor of a dental implant school, trains US and Mexico graduate students, is an international speaker on dental implantology, has installed 10,000+ implants in career and speaks English fluently.
+Dr Rubio is both trained and credentialed by US and Mexico dentistry colleges, is founder and professor of a dental implant school, trains US and Mexico graduate students, is an international speaker on dental implantology, has installed 10,000+ implants in his career and speaks English fluently.
 His reviews were excellent and he had treated some people we know, so we felt very confident with our decision.

 In all honesty, we would have been happy to visit any of the above dentists.
 The Canadians we met in the Quechan Casino parking lot also raved about their dentist (not on this list) who had done major work on them that very week and gave us his card.